fdp0525/G2LTex/README.md

 Some results are shown under the folder ```results/```.

 # Publication
-If you find this deome valuable for your reseach, please cite our works.
+If you find this demo valuable for your reseach, please cite our work:

 > Y. Fu, Q. Yan, L. Yang, J. Liao and X. Chun.
 Texture Mapping for 3D Reconstruction with RGB-D Sensor.
 In CVPR.
 2018.